return42/sphkerneldoc/linux_src_doc/net/netlabel/netlabel_domainhash_c.rst

 -----------

-Adds a new entry to the domain hash table and handles any updates to the lower level protocol handler (i.e. CIPSO).
+Adds a new entry to the domain hash table and handles any updates to the lower level protocol handler (i.e. CIPSO).  \ ``entry``\ ->family may be set to
+\ ``AF_UNSPEC``\  which will add an entry that matches all address families.
+This is only useful for the unlabelled type and will only succeed if there is no existing entry for any address family with the same domain.
 Returns zero on success, negative on failure.

 .. _`netlbl_domhsh_add_default`: